MUSTAFA2500/Ai-data-annotation-portfolio/README.md

 This portfolio is designed as **one coherent body of work made of four connected projects**.

-Each project focuses on a different kind of AI data or evaluation task, while contributing to the same broader objective:
+Each project focuses on a different kind of AI data or evaluation task, while contributing to the same broader objective.
+Quality assurance isn't a separate project here — it's a step every project goes through, documented inside each one:

 ```text
 Raw Multimodal Data